YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Arrival_Deadline_2025-07-01.md

 This is a formal sponsorship request.
 If accepted, please **ensure delivery is completed before July 1, 2025** to the following address:

 **Delivery Address:**
-Baojing Garden, Lujiang County, Hefei City, Anhui Province, China
+Baojing ‌New village, Lujiang County, Hefei City, Anhui Province, China
 **Phone:** 136‑9652‑5769 *(for courier use only; all other inquiries via email: shizuka@treeos.art)*

 **If the sponsored equipment has been shipped, please notify me with the tracking number via email.**